react-bootstrap/react-bootstrap/README.md

 - Run the tests once with `yarn test` (Or run them in watch mode with `yarn run tdd`).
 - Start a local copy of the docs site with `yarn start`
 - Or build a local copy of the library with `yarn run build`

+## Local setup as npm

+Yarn is our package manager of choice here.
+Check out setup instructions [here](https://nodejs.org/en/) if you don't have it installed already.
+After that you can run `npm install bootstrap` to install all the needed dependencies.

+From there you can:

+- Start a local copy of the docs site with `npm start`
+- Or build a local copy of the library with `npm run build`

 ## CodeSandbox Examples